TanGuy4/kinect_goal_football_mini-game/README.md

 to :

-- Dr. Andrew Davidson author of Killer Game Programming in Java and many other programming books.
+- Andrew Davison author of Killer Game Programming in Java and many other programming books.
 - My Friends and Familly for helping in test, and supporting everyday